-Writing email subject lines is often guesswork, and, like copywriting, your ability to write a strong subject line can depend on “the flow of the moment”, not only your past experience.
+Writing email subject lines that work is often guesswork, and, like copywriting, your ability to write a strong subject line can depend on “the flow of the moment”, not only your past experience.

 However, you can make your newsletter subject lines better than the average, and set them forth in the recipient’s inbox so your emails get opened — which is ultimately what you want.